 One of the basic elements of a valid contract is the intention of parties who are willing to form a contract.
 There is no pre-defined format of an arbitration agreement in the prevailing laws in India and no provisions with regard to essential prerequisites such as arbitration, arbitrator, etc of an arbitration agreement.
 As per the landmark judgements passed by the judicial authorities, it is essential to mention the intention of parties to refer to arbitration in case of dispute between them in the arbitration agreement.

 It is mandatory for parties to sign the arbitration agreement.
-Either both parties can sign the document to form an arbitration agreement or it can be presented to another party for accepting the terms and conditions of an agreement which has been already signed by the first party.
+Either both parties can sign the Document to form an arbitration agreement or it can be presented to another party for accepting the terms and conditions of an agreement which has been already signed by the first party.

 There are no specified attributes of an arbitration agreement but the Hon’ble Supreme Court has laid down certain important attributes of an agreement through various landmark judgements.
 These are as follows:

-Get response within 24 hours
+Get response within 1 hour

 Following are some important points to remember while drafting Arbitration Agreement: